GameDriver-io/gdio.unity_api.doc/gdio.unity_api.md

 ##### Summary

-This method returns the distance of two objects using vector subtraction.
+This method returns the distance between two objects using vector subtraction.

 ##### Returns